VL-ocean/cat-mouse-game/README.md

     - [hex to rgba](https://rgbacolorpicker.com/hex-to-rgba) - This tool was used to convert hex value of color into rgba, for the form on the tablet layout.

   - ### Photos
+    - [Favicon](https://www.favicon.cc/) - The tool was used to create a favicon.

   - ### Text content